status-im/swarms/ideas/127-SOB-testing-process.md

 ## Preamble

     Idea: 127
-    Title: make testing process in SOB transparent and easy to contribute in
+    Title: Improve OpenBounty Testing and make it easy to contribute
     Status: In Progress
     Created: 2018-04-02